 Musician Diversity

-In 2024, women and non-binary individuals comprised almost half of the orchestra musician population, but their representation was highest in smaller to medium budget orchestras.
+Continuing an established pattern, women and non-binary individuals made up nearly half of the orchestra musician population in 2025, with their strongest representation in small to mid-sized orchestras.

 This data includes orchestra fellows.
-Substantial differences in representation between individual racial/ethnic groups prevent the collective reporting of BIPOC musicians.
+Substantial differences in representation between individual racial/ethnic groups prevent the collective reporting of musicians of color.

-Black musician representation improved only very slightly, from 1.8% (2014) to 2.3% (2024).
-In 2024, Black musicians were around twice as likely to be working in smaller budget orchestras, than in their larger budget counterparts.
+Black musician representation saw only a slight increase, from 1.9% in 2015 to 2.1% in 2025.
+Black musicians were about twice as likely to work in smaller-budget orchestras than in their larger-budget counterparts.

-Women comprised almost half of the overall orchestra musician population throughout the 10-year period.
-Women were roughly 20% more likely to work in smaller-to-medium budget orchestras than in larger budget orchestras.
+Women consistently made up nearly half of the orchestra musician population over the decade.
+However, they were about 20% more likely to be employed in small to mid-sized orchestras than in larger-budget orchestras.

 More Resources

-The League’s Inclusive Stages program is working to increase the racial diversity of musicians in American orchestras through research and coalition work.
+The League’s Inclusive Stages program is working to increase the racial diversity of musicians in American orchestras through research and coalition-building efforts.

 Become a member